nfsi-canada/OBSW2025/TUTORIAL1/local_data.md

           ...
 ```

-Note, the filename does not include the extension `.mseed`, and the character `.D` that appears in both the channel code and the filename.
+Note, the filename does not include the extension `.mseed`, and the characters `.D` that appear in both the channel code and the filename.
 Note also the two dots (`..`).
 If there is a location code, it should appear between those dots (e.g., for a location code `10`, the corresponding filename should be `3O.EL23A.10.CH1.D.2023.332`).
-For the ELVES data, there is no location code and this field is simply absent from the filenames.
+There is no location code for the ELVES data, and this field is simply absent from the filenames.
+Finally, the day-of-year (DOY) field must be zero-padded to be exactly 3 characters.

 ### Bringing data to the OBS workshop

-If you wish to work on your own data set at the workshop, you will need to bring, on a single drive:
+If you wish to work on your own data set at the workshop, you will need to bring, on a single drive (or share via secure file transfer):

 ```
 drive/